 Major programs don’t fail suddenly.

-We identify the structural, behavioural, and governance signals that traditional reporting misses — while intervention is still possible.
+We identify the structural, behavioural, and governance signals that traditional oversight misses.

-We look for why risk is growing in the first place.
+We examine why the risk grew in the first place.

-Despite greater investment in professional development, governance, and processes, programs (over $15 Million) still fail or suffer significant distress at unprecedented rates.
+Despite greater investment in professional development, governance, and processes, programs exceeding $15 million still fail or suffer significant distress at high rates.

 The Value